temporalio/documentation/README.md

 In the documentation repo, run `yarn assemble` to generate the guides from the guide configurations.

-Locally you can preview your work in the docs repo using `yarn start`
+Preview your work locally with the command `yarn start`

 ### How to use Snipsync

 Make sure your source code repository is registered in the `snipsync.config.yaml` file.

-In the `docs-src` Information Nodes, place your [snipsync](https://github.com/temporalio/snipsync) snippet wrappers where you want the snippet to be.
+Place your [snipsync](https://github.com/temporalio/snipsync) snippet wrappers where you want the snippet to be within the information node.

 ```
 <!--SNIPSTART typescript-hello-client -->